 The Entrepreneurship Co-Op

-Your Company, Your Co-Op, Our Support, LIVE IT
+Your Company, Your Co-Op, Our Support

 The co-op experience is the hallmark of a Drexel education.
 Drexel students will intersperse one or three six-month periods of work within their academic plans of study.
 By weaving together scholarly and practical experiences, Drexel students graduate with a unique set of skills that opens up a diverse array of professional opportunities upon graduation.